Ethereum Price Analysis: Risk of Drop Below $3K Persists as

 4‑Hour Chart Perspective

-The 4‑hour chart shows Ethereum trading within a rising corrective channel, but it remains capped by the descending trendline and a local supply zone around $3,300 to $3,400.
-Repeated rejections from this resistance suggest absorption rather than aggressive buying.
-If Ethereum fails to reclaim $3,300 with strength, downside liquidity near $3,000 and $2,900 could be targeted.
+Apparently, The 4-hour chart shows Ethereum trading within a rising corrective channel, but it remains capped by the descending trendline and a local supply zone around $3,300 to $3,400.
+Usually, Repeated rejections from this resistance suggest absorption rather than aggressive buying.

 On‑Chain Liquidity Landscape

-On‑chain analysis indicates a dense cluster of liquidation levels between $3,400 and $3,700, suggesting potential resistance.
-However, Ethereum has struggled to reach this range, indicating weak demand.
-Below current levels, liquidation density is thinner, with the next notable cluster near $2,700 to $2,600.
-This imbalance suggests that downside moves may face less resistance, increasing the likelihood of a liquidity‑driven decline before any sustained upside.
+Apparently, Liquidation density is thinner below current levels, with the next notable cluster near $2,700 to $2,600.
+Generally, This imbalance suggests that downside moves may face less resistance, increasing the likelihood of a liquidity-driven decline before any sustained upside.

 Conclusion